 Project & Portfolio Architecture: Bridging strategy and operationalization

-Project Portfolio Management (PPM) is the bridge between your strategy and operationalization.
+Project & Portfolio Architecture (PPA) is the bridge between your strategy and operationalization.
 A Project Portfolio Manager that manages a portfolio of projects runs into multiple challenges: How do you know what decisions to make to most effectively execute the organizational strategy?
 And how do you stay in control of running daily business?
 How to connect change to your day-to-day operations, without the risk of losing business continuity?

-Project Portfolio Management is all about doing the right projects at the right time to help the organization to achieve her business goals.
-PPM keeps track of an organizational strategy to improve its core capabilities supporting their value chains, and the implementation of this strategy via its projects.
+Project & Portfolio Architecture is all about doing the right projects at the right time to help the organization to achieve her business goals.
+PPA keeps track of an organizational strategy to improve its core capabilities supporting their value chains, and the implementation of this strategy via its projects.